edzuf/CrisprOpenDB/README.md

 ### Prerequisites

-Before using this program, download the spacer database in the working directory (http://crispr.genome.ulaval.ca/dash/SpacersDB.fasta).

-Then go to the `SpacersDB/` directory and download the sqlite file (http://crispr.genome.ulaval.ca/dash/CrisprOpenDB.sqlite).
+Before using this program, go to the `SpacersDB/` directory and download the spacer database (http://crispr.genome.ulaval.ca/dash/SpacersDB.fasta) andd the sqlite file (http://crispr.genome.ulaval.ca/dash/CrisprOpenDB.sqlite).

 Once these steps are complete, you must go back to the previous directory to run the program.